RediSearch/redisearch-getting-started/docs/006-import-dataset.md

 "OK"
 ```

-The movies have been indexed, you can run the `FT.INFO "idx:movie"` command and look at the `num_docs` returned value. (should be 922).
+The movies have now been indexed, you can run the `FT.INFO "idx:movie"` command and look at the `num_docs` returned value. (should be 922).

 **Create the `idx:theater` index:**